nicocriscuolo/StructuRly/README.md

 runStructuRly()
 ```

 StructuRly 0.1.0 works on all types of browsers (Internet Explorer, Safari, Chrome, etc.) and in its current version it can also work locally and then offline.
-All you have to do is to install the updated versions of [R](https://www.r-project.org) and [RStudio](https://www.rstudio.com).
+All you have to do is to install the updated versions of [R](https://www.r-project.org) (&gt;= 3.5) and [RStudio](https://www.rstudio.com).

 ### Data input